-The first part of the process involves screening the c.16,500 companies listed across the globe and identifying those that have achieved at least a 10% return on capital in each year over the last ten years.
+The first part of the process involves screening the c.16,500 companies listed across the globe and identifying those that have achieved at least a 10% real return on capital in each year over the last ten years.
 Ten percent is well above the average real cost of capital of around 5-7% over the past 10 years.
 This means the companies that are achieving this threshold are truly creating value for their shareholders.
-Consistently achieving this level excludes cyclical companies or those with high but declining or volatile earnings.
-As business cycles tend to last less than ten years, the companies in the investible universe have shown they can weather most economic environments.
-On average, the managers estimate that only 3% of global listed companies pass the threshold.
-Given that, they think it is a mark of genuine quality.
+The most cyclical companies or those with high but declining or volatile earnings will not be able to consistently achieve this level.
+Business cycles tend to last less than ten years and so the companies in the investible universe have shown they can weather most economic environments.
+On average, the managers estimate that only 3% of global listed companies pass the threshold and so they think it is a mark of genuine quality.
 The managers calculate that those that pass the threshold have a 95% chance of achieving a return greater than 10% in the following year, and an 80% chance that they will continue to do so for the next four years.
 This level of returns enables companies to reinvest in their businesses and compound their equity growth.
 It also often coincides with the ability to pay a sustainable dividend and, more importantly a growing dividend in the future.

-In addition to this screen, the managers also screen for balance sheet strength and critical mass by excluding companies with a debt to equity ratio greater than 1, and companies with a market capitalisation of less than \$1 billion.
+The managers also screen for balance sheet strength by looking at a range of metrics and look for and critical mass by excluding companies with a market capitalisation of less than \$1 billion.
 After applying these screens there is an investment universe of around 500 companies from which to build the portfolio.